 Can I deduct my Medicare premiums as Self-Employed Health insurance deduction?

 Yes, if you are self-employed and eligible for the self-employed health insurance deduction, you can include your Medicare premiums in your self-employed health insurance deduction.
-It's a deduction on the front page of the 1040, line 29.
+It's a deduction on Schedule 1 of Form 1040, line 29.

 If you want these premiums to be part of the self-employed health insurance deduction, do not enter your Medicare premiums when entering the information from your SSA-1099 (Social Security Benefits).
 When you go through the questions for your business expenses, enter those premium expenses for self-employed health insurance premiums.